 Office of Natural Resources Revenue (ONRR)

-ONRR collects, accounts for, and verifies revenues from natural resource extraction on federal and Native American land for the benefit of all Americans.
-ONRR collects revenue from energy and mineral leases for both onshore and offshore federal and Native American lands and disburses revenues to states, Native Americans, and the U.S. Treasury.
+ONRR collects, accounts for, and verifies revenues from natural resource extraction on federal and Native American lands for the benefit of all Americans.
+ONRR collects revenue from energy and mineral leases for both onshore and offshore federal and Native American lands.
+ONRR disburses revenues to states, Native Americans, and the U.S. Treasury.

 Department of the Treasury

-The Treasury supports economic growth and stability in the U.S. and overseas, protects the U.S. financial system, and manages the federal government’s finances and resources.
+The Treasury supports economic growth and stability in the U.S. and overseas.
+The Treasury protects the U.S. financial system and manages the federal government’s finances and resources.

 Internal Revenue Service (IRS)

-The IRS collects corporate income taxes from corporations in the extractive industries, as well as income taxes from all other companies operating in these industries.
+The IRS collects corporate income taxes from corporations in the extractive industries.
+The IRS also collects income taxes from all other companies operating in these industries.